stefan-kolb/paas-profiles/README.md

 datastore, search, worker, analytics, payment, media, messaging, other, devops
 ```

+### Extensible

+This boolean describes if the PaaS can be extended by the customer to use additional runtime languages other than described by the profile and officially supported by the provider.
+Typical technological concepts to realize this are Heroku's buildpacks and OpenShift cartridges.

 ### Infrastructures

 The infrastructures an application can be deployed to.
 Defined as an array of objects.